robinroyer/Distributed-Computing/README.md

-# Distributed Computating
+# Distributed Computing

-This project's goal is to implement a Java RMI distributed computating with load balancing.
+This project's goal is to implement a Java RMI distributed computing with load balancing.
 Many servers can connect to our load balancer and are available to receive calculous.
 A server may or may not give the right answer and each server has it own capacity (**beware of overload !**)